![]() |

 Structure of manuscripts

 A detailed guide to authors is given below.
-The manuscripts submitted should be in accordance with these guidelines.
+The manuscripts submitted as original research should be in accordance with these guidelines.

 Title